-Simple guide to getting a California Contractor License
+Simple Guide to Getting a California Contractor License

 If someone is interested in getting licensed as a contractor in the US, there’s a good chance they’ll always have work if they do it in California.
-1 in 8 Americans lives in the Golden State, and the state’s entertainment industry alone provides a near-inelastic job market for builders, engineers, and technicians.
+1 in 8 Americans lives in the Golden State, and the state’s entertainment industry alone provides a solid job market for builders, engineers, and technicians.
 That’s to say nothing, of course, about the tens of millions of private residences, countless parks, and millions of miles of roads.

-Who Needs a License?
+Who Needs a Contractor License?

 The licensing process in California is run by the Contractors State Licensing Board (CSLB), a division of the Department of Consumer Affairs.
 According to the CSLB, they license 290,000 private contractors in 43 unique licensing categories.
 Since the Board is in charge of running the licensing program, they’re the group that can revoke licenses in the case of malfeasance or breach of contract.

 California state law requires a contractor license for anyone doing jobs with labor and materials valued at more than $500.
 The state highly encourages people hiring contractors to perform due diligence as consumers by doing contractor license checks, which are easy to do through the CSLB’s website, or by calling their automated service at (800) 321-2752.
 In order to apply for a license, you’ll first need a U.S.A. social security number.

 In California, applicants must apply to take a state-administered exam in order to demonstrate their knowledge of the field for which they’re applying.
 However, California has several ways of demonstrating existing knowledge outside of the exam, set down in state law section 7065.
 If you meet certain requirements, you can be one of the applicants exempted from testing.
 These include: